Repairing Melted Battery Terminals

 I cut off what's left of the old, damaged battery post so I have a flat, clean surface.
 I file it flat if necessary, and apply soldering paste (flux).
 This part of the battery must be very clean and fairly flat.
 Next I tin the bottom of the Hawker brass automotive post, being sure to use a positive size post for the positive, and negative size for the negative.

 I cover the battery top with a wet rag, except for post I'm repairing.
 This helps to keep the battery's plastic top from melting or catching fire.
 I set the brass post on top of the clean, flat, filed battery post and heat just the top of the brass post until the solder pad on the bottom melts and flows out on the flat filed battery post.
-This takes a little care, as when the solder melts the brass post will float and slide around battery post.
+This takes a little care, as when the solder melts the brass post will float and slide around on the battery post.

 This works so well that I think it's as good as new.
 I never had a problem with that battery post again.